Making Homeschool Portfolios

 Third, include your children in the process, as 1) this can be a fun project for them, 2) it gets them into the routine of helping, 3) your children will appreciate having a say in what goes into the portfolio, and 4) you can turn portfolio making into an academic experience.
 It’s a win-win all the way around.

 Use technology to help reduce the amount of physical papers you keep, which in turn, reduces the clutter.
-Make your portfolio on your computer or on a flash drive.
+Keep your portfolio on your computer or on a flash drive.
 Be sure to back up your computer, as losing all of the information would be heartbreaking and that heartbreak can be avoided.

 Now that everything is on the computer, it’s easy to share with family and friends.
 You can even make a photo book or album online.
-Your children will get a kick out of having their own album.
+Your children will get a kick out of having their own albums.

 If you are choosy in what you keep, and if you digitize your children’s portfolios, you can eliminate a lot of clutter.
 But the best part?
 You can keep wonderful memories in tact – for years to come.